Plan an (in-person) event

 - Sending paper or electronic invitations?

-- Rsvp needed?
+- Rsvp or registration needed?
 How handling?

 - Save the date to leadership and assistants?
 Others?

 - MIT News announcement